dashed/providence/README.md

 **options.getIn**

-A higher order function, which given the unboxed root data, shall return a function, `getIn`, with the signature: `getIn(keypath[, notSetValue])`.
+A higher order function, which given the unboxed root data, shall return a function, `getIn`, with the signature: `getIn(path[, notSetValue])`.

 This is used internally for `deref()` and `update()`.